Danna Paola: Music career

 In 2011, she began the production for her fourth solo studio album which also served as her debut album as a "grown-up" solo recording artist.
 Her previous discography included songs for telenovelas, children's music, and film soundtracks.
 She revealed that she wanted her new album to reflect her growth as an artist and shed her image as a child actress.
 "Ruleta", written by Mexican pop singer Paty Cantú, was announced as the album's lead single.
 The official music video premiered on Paola's official VEVO channel on 14 March 2012.
 The single rose to number 32 on the Top Mexican Airplay charts in July 2012.
 In-mid February 2016, she announced that her upcoming single, "Baila hasta caer", would be released in March for radio and digital download.
 The song was recorded in Miami sometime during the filming of her telenovela ¿Quién es quién?.
 As part of the 2018 film release for Lo más sencillo es complicarlo todo, she released the single "¿Dónde estabas tú?" in November 2017.
 The single, "Oye Pablo", was released on 29 August 2019.
-In 2020 she released the album Sie7e + which was followed by K.O. in 2021.

-She also has appeared in features with other artists.
-Notably, featuring in Aitana's 2023 single "AQYNE".
+In 2020 she released the album Sie7e +, which was followed by K.O. in 2021.
+She featured on Aitana's 2023 single "AQYNE".

 Endorsements

 In mid-January 2016, Paola was revealed as the new face of L'Oreal Paris's "Casting Crème Gloss" hair color line for the Latin American market.
 The line is a collaboration between L'Oreal's Excellence and Preference lines.
 As part of the promotion, Paola dyed her hair and appeared in print and television ads for the brand.

 In September 2023, she was named as a global brand ambassador for the cosmetics company, MAC.
-The partnership is expected to last through 2024.
+The partnership lasted through 2024.